MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 ### Other considerations, self-managed mode

-Ansible Automation Platform on Microsoft Azure in self-managed mode, provides much of the same benefits of self-managed Ansible Automation platform, however, whereas managed mode runs within an AKS cluster, for self-managed mode, automation platform resources are VM-based.
+Ansible Automation Platform on Microsoft Azure in self-managed mode, provides many of the same benefits of self-managed Ansible Automation platform, however, whereas managed mode runs within an AKS cluster, for self-managed mode, automation platform resources are VM-based.

 For Ansible Automation Platform on Microsoft Azure in self-managed mode, additionally consider: